appserver-io/appserver/_docs/configuration.md

 Scanners are classes reacting to file system changes and can be configured within the `appserver` node.
-You might want to use this feature to tightly integrate a deployment scanner like used in the `appserver-watcher` process using the first example configuration below, or add a scanner to restart the appserver upon changes to your webapps code as in the second example.
+You might want to use this feature to tightly integrate a deployment scanner like used in the `appserver-watcher` process using the first example configuration below, or add a scanner to restart the appserver upon changes to your webapp's code as in the second example.
 Implementing your own scanners is possible as well.

 ```xml